25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 Exploring how cities and communities can foster inclusion and create both indoor and outdoor meeting places and spaces that encourage social interaction.

-Building age-friendly environments through planning and housing
+Building age-friendly environments through urban planning

 Examples from research and practice of how we can support age-friendly, accessible environments and ageing in place through planning.